chop-dbhi/dicom-pipeline/README.md

 select original from accession_no where cleaned = '<cleaned_accession_no>';
 ```

-### Limited Vocabulary Lists
+### White lists

 Some DICOM values can potentially contain PHI, but completely stripping them can reduce the utility of the studies for research.
 This is especially true for Study and Series descriptions because it makes it difficult to tell what the study contains.
-To accommodate this, the anonymizer allows you to enforce whitelists on specific DICOM attributes.
-If the value matches one on the whitelist, it will be left, if not, it will be stripped.
+To accommodate this, the anonymizer allows you to enforce white lists on specific DICOM attributes.
+If the value matches one on the white list, it will be left, if not, it will be stripped.
 The dictionary is stored in a file called `dicom_limited_vocabulary.json`.
 It is a dictionary where the keys are DICOM attributes in the format "0000,0000", and the values are lists of strings that are allowed for that value.
 By default, it is an empty dictionary, so nothing will be enforced.
 Below is an example that would allow a couple values for Study and Series description.

 ```json
 {